mongodb/docs-cluster-to-cluster-sync/source/includes/fact-connection-strings-onprem.rst

      mongodb://[username:password@]host1[:port1][,...hostN[:portN]][/[defaultauthdb][?options]]

-Specify the hostnames of the :binary:`mongod` instances the same way that they are listed in your replica set configuration.
+Specify the hostnames of the :program:`mongod` instances the same way that they are listed in your replica set configuration.

-For :ref:`sharded clusters <sharding-sharded-cluster>`, specify the hostnames of the :binary:`mongos` instances instead of the :binary:`mongod` instances.
+For :ref:`sharded clusters <sharding-sharded-cluster>`, specify the hostnames of the :program:`mongos` instances instead of the :program:`mongod` instances.

 .. note::